Walking the Pembrokeshire Coast Path

 This really is a spectacular part of the country full of amazing beaches, rolling landscapes, friendly locals and ruins steeped in history

 My final destination was the third beach – Freshwater East.
 In most parts of the world, this would be deemed a pretty good beach, but along the Pembrokeshire Coast Path, it doesn’t even rank in the Top Three.
-Freshwater West on the other side of the artillery range is supposed to be great for surfing, and according to Sarah at Portclew House, who has lived in the area all her life, the area around Frainslake Sands, within the artillery range and open only at select times during the year, tops the lot.
+Freshwater West on the other side of the artillery range is supposed to be great for surfing, and according to Sarah at Portclew House, who has lived in the area all her life, the area around Frainslake Sands, within the artillery range and only open outside the shooting season, tops the lot.
 And that’s without mentioning any of the other beaches along the 186 miles of coastline stretching up to St Davids and beyond.

-By the time I completed my day’s trekking, I felt exhausted, and found it hard to believe that only a few months earlier I had taken on the Poon Hill trek in Nepal and survived, such had been my self-indulgence over the British summer.
+By the time I had completed my day’s trekking, I felt exhausted, and found it hard to believe that only a few months earlier I had been trekking in Nepal, such had been my self-indulgence over the British summer.
 And it is more self-indulgence I craved as I walked up the final stretch from the beach to the village, only to realise that this is West Wales and the pubs close between 2.30pm and 6pm.

 That evening the Freshwater Inn lacked the atmosphere of the previous night, when the Portclew Four came third in the quiz behind a team of locals and a visiting group of ornithologists from Costa Rica.
 So, I could reflect upon my two days in Pembrokeshire.
 This really is a spectacular part of the country full of amazing beaches, rolling landscapes, friendly locals and ruins steeped in history.
 Only next time I think I’ll leave the car behind and take the bus.